On the Morita invariance of Categorical Enumerative Invariants: Unital Calabi--Yau structures

-\begin{rmk} Loday \cite[Section 2.2.12]{Lod} introduces the notion of \emph{reduced cyclic homology} for unital, associative algebras.
-The notion we just introduced, in the case of associative algebras, is slightly different from the one in Loday. \end{rmk}
+\begin{rmk} Loday \cite[Section 2.2.13]{Lod} introduces the notion of \emph{reduced cyclic homology} for unital, associative algebras.
+That notion is different from the one just introduced.
+For example, let $\CC:=\mathbb{K}$ be the ground field.
+Using the proposition below, it is easy to see that $HC^{un}_\bullet(\mathbb{K})\cong \mathbb{K}$, while the reduced cyclic homology of \cite{Lod} vanishes in this case. \end{rmk}

-In order to compare $HC^{un}_\bullet(\CC)$ and $HC^{\lambda}_\bullet(\CC)$ we will use the $u$-model for cyclic homology: $CC_\bullet^+(\CC):=\left(CC_\bullet^{red}(\CC)[u^{-1}], b+uB\right)$.
-We define $CC_\bullet^{+,un}(\CC)$ as the cokernel of the inclusion
+In order to compare $HC^{un}_\bullet(\CC)$ and $HC^{\lambda}_\bullet(\CC)$ we will use the $u$-model for cyclic homology: $C_\bullet^+(\CC):=\left(C_\bullet^{red}(\CC)[u^{-1}], b+uB\right)$.
+We define $C_\bullet^{+,un}(\CC)$ as the cokernel of the inclusion

-Note that this is a chain map (from a complex with trivial differential) since $\one_X$ is $(b+uB)$-closed on $CC_\bullet^{red}(\CC)[u^{-1}]$.
+Note that this is a chain map (from a complex with trivial differential) since $\one_X$ is $(b+uB)$-closed on $C_\bullet^{red}(\CC)[u^{-1}]$.

-\begin{prop} The map $\Pi: CC_\bullet^{+,un}(\CC) \to C^{\lambda, un}_\bullet(\CC)$ defined as
+\begin{prop} The map $\Pi: C_\bullet^{+,un}(\CC) \to C^{\lambda, un}_\bullet(\CC)$ defined as

-is a quasi-isomorphism. \end{prop} \begin{proof} We first observe that, by definition of $Q$, $\Pi$ is a well-defined map on $CC_\bullet^{red}(\CC)$.
+is a quasi-isomorphism. \end{prop} \begin{proof} We first observe that, by definition of $Q$, $\Pi$ is a well-defined map on $C_\bullet^{red}(\CC)$.
 Moreover $\Pi$ is a chain map since $\Pi(\im(B))\subseteq Q$.
 Now consider the (non-negative) increasing filtrations

 Again by definition of $Q$ we see that $\Pi$ preserves the above filtrations.
 We claim $\Pi$ induces quasi-isomorphisms on the associated graded pieces, which implies the statement.
 For $p=0$ we have $\mathcal{F}^0= \oplus_X \CC(X,X)$ and $\widetilde{\mathcal{F}}^0$ is given by the complex